-Grilled vegetables give these quesadillas their distinctive flair, while cumin and jalapeno peppers add a little zip.
-Field editor Mildred Sherrer of Bay City, Texas shared the recipe.
+Grilled vegetables give these quesadillas their distinctive flair, while cumin and jalapeno peppers add a little zip. —Mildred Sherrer, Fort Worth, Texas

 - 2 medium ears sweet corn, husks removed